danbury hometown heroes banner program

 The original Hometown Heroes Banner Program first displayed in Harrisburg, PA in 2006 with 367 banners the first year and 512 banners the second.

-2024 ceremonies
+2025 ceremonies

-Maine Day, Thursday, February 15, at 10:00, at Monument - West and Division St.
+Maine Day, Saturday, February 15, at 10:00, on the corner of West St & Division St

-WWII Memorial Services, Thursday, August 15, 10:00 Rose Garden in Rogers Park.
+WWII Memorial Service, Friday, August 15, at 10:00, Rose Garden

-Pearl Harbor Day, Saturday, December 7, at 10:00 inside the War Memorial building.
+Pearl Harbor, Sunday, December 7, at 10:00, inside War Memorial

 The Danbury Council of Veterans consists of 6 veterans organizations.
 The Council is responsible for making arrangements for and conducting all Veterans Memorial ceremonies in Danbury.
 In addition, the Danbury Council of Veterans is responsible for organizing and carrying out the Memorial Day Parade.
 The Council meets on the 3rd Monday of every month (7:00 pm at the Patrick R. Waldron Veterans Hall in Rogers Park) to review and discuss details of upcoming ceremonial events.